February 12, 2011 in Introduction

 What does Shintai | Zweck mean, anyway?

-When I decided to launch a website in 2000, I had a difficult time thinking of a domain name.
-I found milenaplacentile.com terribly uninteresting, and anything including the words “art” or “projects” seemed too obvious.
+When I launched this website in 2000, I had a difficult time thinking of a domain name.
+I found using my given name terribly uninteresting, and anything including the words “art” or “projects” seemed too obvious.
 I tried to think of single words that captured what drew me to contemporary art, but nothing seemed suitable so I started searching online for ideas.
 Shintai is Japanese for “essence” or “new style”, and zweck is German for “purpose”.
-Combined, I felt those words indicated my interest in artwork generated as a contribution to dialogue about society here and now.
+Combined, I felt those words signaled my interest in artwork as a contribution to dialogue about society here and now.

 - – – – -